 682. Religion and Culture in China.
 (3) A thematic study of Chinese religious traditions and culture focusing on history, ritual, scripture, and popular practice.
 Topics include cosmology, ancestor veneration, shamanism, divination, and the role of women.

-683. The Qur'an.
-(3) Introduction to the history, content, and main approaches to the sacred book of Islam.
-Focus is on the early centuries of Islam and major developments in the twentieth and twenty-first centuries.
+683. The Quran and the Prophet.
+(3) Examines the history, content, and main approaches to the sacred book of Islam.
+Explores the influence and interaction between the holy word and its transmitter the Prophet Muhammad.